 For more information read our article on terminating commercial contracts.

-What happens if there is a dispute over a commercial contract?
+What happens if there is a dispute?

 The commercial lawyers at Harper James are not only experts at drafting and negotiating clear commercial contracts to avoid disputes arising in the first place, they also specialise in business dispute resolution if a conflict does arise.
 For more information, please don’t hesitate to contact the Commercial Team who would be delighted to help.